That Time a Group of Boy Scouts Got Their Ya-ya's Being Racist

 But he said no. It wasn’t acceptable for me to let these kids off the hook, or for them to not learn the difference between right and wrong — that if their parents and the Boy Scouts weren’t teaching them how to grow up to be caring and responsible young men, then it was society’s job to step up and show them what it meant to be a good person.

 He dealt with the Boy Scouts organization for several months.
 And in the end, he got this pat answer: “We tried to find out who was involved but didn’t have any luck.”
 As expected, none of the boys confessed to what they had done.
 One boy said he saw a little of what happened, but he wouldn’t give up his troopmates.
 The troop wasn’t punished for failing to follow the Scout Oath of doing their best.
-And the troop leader chose could’ve chosen to take away another Scout trip, but chose not to.
-Even after a Scout had said he knew who did it, but wouldn’t say who it was.
+And the troop leader could’ve made the decision to suspend any Scout activities until the boys apologized, but he chose not to take a leadership stance — even after a Scout had said he knew who did it, but wouldn’t say who it was.

 The troop leader essentially threw his hands up in the air, as if to say: “What can we do?
 Tsk tsk.”
 What a piss-poor leader.